jibarra/icepicky.com/content/projects/travalet.md

 title: "Travalet - OnStar Integrated Car Scheduler"
 date: 2016-09-13T13:47:38-07:00
 draft: false
+pageSummary: "An overview of the OnStar integrated car scheduling Android app that enabled users to schedule car functions with their Gmail and Google Calendar events.
+Developed for the 2016 General Motors Arizona Hackathon."
 ---

 This application was created for the 2016 General Motors Arizona Hackathon.
 It integrates the user's email events with existing OnStar services.